Nebula: Efficient, Private and Accurate Histogram Estimation: Introduction

 \section{Introduction}

 Aggregated user data allows software developers and service providers to develop, deploy, and improve their systems in various use-cases such as browser telemetry~\cite{corrigan2020privacy}, financial crime~\cite{bogdanov2016privacy}, and digital health~\cite{andrew2023anonymization}.
-However, large scale collection of user data introduces privacy risks, as client data may contain privacy-sensitive information (\eg client preferences/interests, transactions, and medical diagnoses \cite{bharadwaj2023federated,chadha2023differentially,boneh2021lightweight,CCS:DSQGLH22,cormode2022sample,bell2022distributed,corrigan2017prio,CCS:ErlPihKor14}).
+However, large-scale collection of user data introduces privacy risks, as client data may contain privacy-sensitive information (\eg client preferences/interests, transactions, and medical diagnoses \cite{bharadwaj2023federated,chadha2023differentially,boneh2021lightweight,CCS:DSQGLH22,cormode2022sample,bell2022distributed,corrigan2017prio,CCS:ErlPihKor14}).

-In this work, we focus on the problem of \emph{private distributed histogram estimation}, where the centralized data collector aims to estimate the histogram of data distributed among clients, while providing privacy guarantees to clients.
+In this work, we focus on the problem of \emph{private distributed histogram estimation}, where a central server aims to estimate the frequencies of different data values distributed among a set of clients, while providing privacy guarantees to the clients.

 Several approaches to \PDHE{} have been proposed, either in published research or in deployed systems.
-One such technique is \emph{threshold-aggregation}, where a server is able to learn client values if and only if sufficiently many clients contribute the exact same value~\cite{CCS:DSQGLH22,boneh2021lightweight,li2024popstar}.
+One such technique is \emph{threshold-aggregation}, where the server is able to learn client values if and only if sufficiently many clients contribute the exact same value~\cite{CCS:DSQGLH22,boneh2021lightweight,li2024popstar}.
 Threshold-aggregation has the benefit of providing a simple and intuitive privacy model, but generally lacks robust, provable privacy guarantees, due to using the \emph{deterministic} notion of $K$-anonymity for protecting the privacy of clients~\cite{narayanan2006break,holohan2017k}.

 A second type of approach to \PDHE{} relies on \emph{differential privacy} (DP)~\cite{dwork2006differential,dwork2014algorithmic} to provide formal privacy guarantees through statistical indistinguishability.
 A wide range of DP-based systems for privacy-preserving data collection have been proposed, all of which require implementers and deployers to make unappealing tradeoffs, even for state-of-the-art systems.
 Local DP systems~\cite{bassily2015local,wang2017locally,acharya2019hadamard,wang2019collecting} provide strong privacy guarantees but generally poor utility, while central DP systems~\cite{xu2013differentially,dwork2006differential,dwork2014algorithmic} provide high utility but require prohibitive levels of trust by clients.